Biochemistry with Foundation Year

 You haven't got the entry requirements to go straight on to the main degree course

 All about the course

-This course will provide you with a strong foundation in the fields of chemistry and biology, allowing you to progress onto a BSc (Hons) Biochemistry degree course within the School of Environment and Life Sciences.
+This course will provide you with a strong foundation in the fields of chemistry and biology, allowing you to progress onto a BSc (Hons) Biochemistry degree course within the School of Science, Engineering and Environment.

-If you are studying part-time you select two to four modules from each year of study, completing the rest of the modules for the year in the following year.
-This leads to a maximum six-year duration for a part-time degree.
-If you study part-time the placement option isn't available to you.
+If you are studying part-time, you will select two to four modules for each year of study, completing the remaining modules in the following year.
+This phased approach can be taken up to a maximum six-year limit.
+Industry placements are not available with the part-time study pathway.

 Explore the characteristics of plant and animal cells which are the building blocks of all life forms; their interactions with micro and macro environments, and learn about the diversity of animal and plant life in a range of ecosystems.

 Science for Health